Null subject parameter

-The pro-drop parameter and other parameters of Universal Grammar have attracted the interest of researchers working in the fields of child language acquisition and language teaching.
+The pro-drop parameter and other parameters of universal grammar have attracted the interest of researchers working in the fields of child language acquisition and language teaching.
 For example, the question has been raised: How do children ‘set’ a UG parameter to fit their particular language?
 Researchers in second language acquisition have investigated what happens if a parameter in the speaker's native language is different from that of their target language, making it necessary to ‘reset’ the parameter.
 This would happen, for example, in the acquisition of Spanish (a pro-drop language) by speakers of non-pro-drop languages such as English and French.

-In GB, anyone of various putative universal statements permitting a specified degree of variation within languages.
-The idea is that anyone language selects just one of the small number of choices permitted by the theory of grammar.
+In government-binding theory, any of the various putative universal statements permits a specified degree of variation within languages.
+The idea is that a language selects just one of the small number of choices that are permitted by the theory of grammar.
 Examples include the Head Parameter, the Adjacency Parameter and the Pro-Drop Parameter.

-In the theory of Universal Grammar (UG) and language acquisition, parameters specify certain options that are not specified in UG.
+In the theory of universal grammar (UG) and language acquisition, parameters specify certain options that are not specified in UG.
 The values of parameters are not genetically fixed.
 Thus, language acquisition becomes a process of parameter setting.
-Linguistic diversity is characterized in terms of the values of parameters, for example the null subject parameter.
-Certain languages such as Italian and Spanish may have sentences with no overt subject, while other languages such as English must have an overt subject, even in cases in which this is nonreferential (dummy subject).
-Parameter theory, thus, provides an explanation for systematic syntactic variation between languages and imposes restrictions on the number of choices which the language learner has to make.
+Linguistic diversity is characterized in terms of the values of parameters; for example, the null subject parameter.
+Certain languages such as Italian and Spanish may have sentences with no overt subject, but other languages such as English must have an overt subject even if it is nonreferential (dummy subject).
+Parameter theory, thus, provides an explanation for systematic syntactic variation between languages and imposes restrictions on the number of choices that the language learner must make.